czue/pegasus-docs/internationalization.md

 python ./manage.py makemessages -l [new lang code] --ignore node_modules --ignore venv
 ```

-In steady state the language files can be kept up to date by running:
+After running this, you can update the language files as new strings are added by running:

 ```shell
 python ./manage.py makemessage --all --ignore node_modules --ignore venv python ./manage.py makemessages -d djangojs --all --ignore node_modules --ignore venv